LaikaStudios/BxDFs/doc/README.md

 contained, as far as I'm aware, the first published model to directly address this type of response with sufficient visual quality and in a manner that was practical for the production-constrained computational resources of the time.
 The paper also includes some interesting observations about human visual perception, which is a stimulating theme of these researchers' papers.
 However, comparisons with [Prater Fuzz](#prater-fuzz) showed this response function to be inferior in both appearance and range of control.
-Also, it is strongly biased toward forward scattering, so it is useful primarily as a "rim" backlighting effect.
+Also, it only produces forward scattering, so it is useful primarily as a "rim" backlighting effect.

 Its implementation uses uniform sample generation, which is entirely adequate for making visual quality and usability assessments.